ryanczm/Analytic-Musings/notes/commods/power-markets-notes.md

 Some key intuitions:

 * Power trading involves a variable quantity over time.
 It's always price x quantity across a range of time units.
-Most other commodities deal with fixed qty over time.
+Most other commodities deal with more fixed qty over time.
+What's worse: non-dispatchable gen!
 * Unlike other phys traders, you can do phys trade in power via counterparty matching without owning logistics infrastructure (ships, pipelines, etc) because the grid operator does it for you.
 * Power markets involve a huge amount of legal/economic policy.
 The laws need to be very rigorously constructed and upheld.